 Outsource some of your tasks daily to save time.
 Not everything needs to be done by you.
 Even if you're a successful business owner and don't like delegating, it's time to let others do what doesn't necessarily require your role.

 This will give you more time to focus on the essentials.
 If it’s at home, try to outsource some activities to keep your life organized, like small domestic tasks or minor home repairs.

-There are too many options to choose at any moment, like work on a project, daily activities and tasks, read emails, do phone calls, or else.
+There are too many options to choose at any moment, as work on a project, daily activities, and tasks, read emails, do phone calls, or else.
 Some people fall into the trap of wanting to do it all.

 But that's impossible.
 Our time and focus are limited.
 Besides that, most of these aren't necessary and don't get us closer to our goals.
 That's why it's important to learn a unique skill in life and business – to know when quitting and moving onto something so that you can say "yes" to the few activities that will make you more successful in less time.
 Leaving here isn't a bad word.